 Courses are offered at the Center for Adult Education in Warwick, RI, which is centrally located and provides easy access from I-95, I-295 and Route 4.
 At only $870 for a three-credit course (plus registration fees), tuition is affordable, and financial aid and flexible payment options are available.

 Additionally, Salve Regina offers 13 master’s degree programs, a doctoral program in humanities and the Doctor of Nursing Practice, for more information, click here.

-The Warwick Center for the Arts, located next to City Hall in Apponaug, brings works of art in group and solo exhibitions hosted in two galleries: the Main Gallery and the Small Works Gallery.
-A poetry series, The Mad Poets Cafe, takes place monthly on every fourth Saturday and draws poets from throughout New England.
-Live theatre, including Bring Your Own Improv, and independent film is also part of their commitment to artistic excellence in Warwick.
+The Warwick Center for the Arts (WCFA), located next to City Hall in Apponaug, is a nonprofit organization that brings original works of art to the community with a full calendar of rotating group and solo theatre, including Bring Your Own Improv, and independent film is also part of their commitment to artistic excellence in Warwick.

-Classes at The Museum School at WCFTA begin every March and runs throughout the year, offering instruction for all ages in Basic Drawing, Painting, Color, Figure Studies, and more.
+Classes at WCFA run throughout the year, offering instruction for all ages in Basic Drawing, Painting, Color, Figure Studies, and more.
 The very popular Summer Art Camp, held each year from June through August, gives younger students a fun, exciting introduction to art in the form of five-day workshops, ranging from collage, to acting and singing, to papier mache, to poetry writing, and more!

 General admission is free, except for certain events.
 Please call for registration information.
-WCFTA welcomes class and group tours.
+WCFA welcomes class and group tours.